kdgregory/pomutil/docs/AppVersion.md

   POMs that don't specify the `fromVersion` are ignored; the others are updated to `toVersion`

+  You can combine this flag with `--autoVersion`, to specify either the starting or ending version and let the other be automatically updated.

 * Automatically determine old and new versions: `--autoVersion`

   Disabled by default.